-And if there’s no match, or even a company plan?
-Start your own 401(k) or Roth IRA with a company like Vanguard or Fidelity.
-The nuts and bolts of the most popular retirement accounts can be found in “Confused by IRAs and 401(k)s?
-Roth and Regular Accounts Made Simple.”
+If there’s no match or even a company plan, start your own individual retirement account (IRA).
+The nuts and bolts of the most common retirement accounts can be found in “Confused by Retirement Accounts?
+Roth, Regular IRAs and 401(k)s Made Simple.”

 2. Prioritize retirement over college

 Be upfront with your kids so they can choose colleges accordingly.
-If you can offer little to no help, then it’s up to them to apply for scholarships and select schools that are affordable.
-For more tips, see “Go to College Without Borrowing a Dime.”
+If you can offer little to no help, then it’s up to them to apply for scholarships and select affordable schools.

 3. Prepare for the worst

-If you have dependents, a spouse, young children or anyone else who will struggle financially if you died, consider buying life insurance to cover their needs.
-For most people, the best and most affordable choice is a term life policy.
-You can pay the premiums until your dependents are financially independent, then cancel the policy.
+If you have dependents, a spouse or anyone else who would struggle financially if you died, consider buying life insurance to cover their needs in the event of your death.
+You can cancel the policy once your dependents become financially independent.

-Another option you should at least consider is whether you should invest in long-term care insurance.
+Another option you should at least consider is long-term care insurance.
 This is coverage designed to cover the cost of daily support — helping you with things like bathing, dressing and eating — in the event that you become incapable of doing these things independently.
-Some say you shouldn’t be without it; others are willing to roll the dice.

 4. Invest, even if you think you can’t